 Grab lunch somewhere downtown.
 My favorite place in the area is Skalka, a small eatery that serves only one item: Khachapuri, a stuffed bread dish from the country of Georgia.

-It’s essentially a large bread bowl filled with your choice of cheese, eggs, meat, or veggies.
+It’s essentially a large bread bowl filled with a combination of cheese, eggs, meat, or veggies.
 And it’s delicious.

 1:45 pm Pioneer Square